felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 # Lab 4 – Odometry-based Localization

 ## Objective
 Localization is the process used by a mobile robot to estimate its own pose.
+In ground mobile robots, odometry from wheel encoders is commonly used to implement _dead reckoning_, a navigation technique used to estimate the current position of a moving object by using a previously determined position.
+We refer to such implementation as **odometry-based localization**.
 The goal of this lab is to implement a simple algorithm for odometry-based robot localization and evaluate its accuracy.

 ## Pre-requisites
 * You must have Webots R2022a (or newer) properly configured to work with Python (see [Lab 1](../Lab1/ReadMe.md)).